kayex/http-codes/README.md

 ```

 # Full reference
-These are all the available status codes and under what names they are accessible.
+These are all the available status codes the names they are accessible under.

 ## 1xx - Informational
 | Property                   | Code |